 Check the values from all iterations of the loops.

-From the latest update Value Prompter is equipped with an ability to check the values from all iterations of the loops and all methods called from the past.
-RevDeBug is called Time Machine for Visual Studio, it is therefore, no surprise that we provide more and more updates that allow you to better understand the workflow of your application.
+Value Prompter can check the values from all iterations of the loops and all methods called from the past.
+RevDeBug is called Time Machine for Visual Studio.
+It is, therefore, no surprise that we provide more and more updates that allow you to understand the workflow of your application better.